zkSNACKs/zIPs/UXImprovementProcess.md

 ### 4. Test the Solution

 Present the testing groups with the solution in a screen-shared call.
 Let the testing group interact with the solution and give them tasks to perform to see if the solution solves the problem.
 This process should be documented (e.g. screen-recorded) to give insights into interactions with the product in general and clearly identify other potential pain points.
-If the majority of the testing groups sees the issue as resolved develop executable code and merge to master.
+If the issue is resolved for the majority of the testing groups develop executable code and merge to master.
 If the solution does not solve the issue return to 3.